 Google opened up its Chrome OS platform a while back, bringing its massive Android ecosystem to the ultra-light operating system.
-That means you can install Android apps on your Chromebook, that light, little thing running on a modified version of the Chrome browser.
-That’s over 2.5 million apps!
+That means you can install many Android apps on your Chromebook, that light, little thing running on a modified version of the Chrome browser (and with Android 11, it’s about to get even easier).
 With that in mind, we went ahead and sorted through the Google Play store for the best Android apps for Chromebooks currently available.

 No app list on the internet right now would be complete without Netflix.
 Without it, how would you procrastinate, how would you fill your evenings, how would you chill?
 Exactly.
 The Netflix app for Chrome OS is every bit as capable as the Netflix app on every other platform, and if you’ve ever used it on an Android device, it should be pretty familiar.
 Just sign into your account (or your old roommate’s account you still have access to) and pick up where you left off — presumably watching some of the best movies on the service.

 Okay, maybe you could still procrastinate without Netflix.
 But good luck putting off those deadlines without YouTube, right?
 The site has everything, from viral videos to movies, and now you can easily browse on your Chromebook.
 The Chrome OS app is ultimately a carbon-copy of the Android version — it’s pretty much the same as the YouTube web app, but a little cleaner.
 Don’t worry, your subscriptions and weird faves are right where you left them.